Kernel Parameters#

 norandmaps

-Disable random memory allocation, which increases performance, but can reduce system security.
+Disables random memory allocation, which increases performance, but can reduce system security.
 Not recommended for systems with multiple users without virtualization safety restrictions.

 mitigations=off